 Item Description Filter Select Pass or Block for the packets that do not match with the filter rules.
 When the setting is Block, all other fields on the page are disabled because they are not applicable.
 Sessions Control The current number of sessions is shown before the slash, followed by the maximum number of concurrent sessions allowed, which is configurable.
 The default maximum is 60000, which is also the upper limit of the value.
 Quality of Service Choose one of the QoS rules to be applied as firewall rule.
 For detailed information of setting QoS, please refer to the related section later.
 User Management This setting is only available when Rule-Based is selected in User Management>>General Setup.
 The default firewall rule will be applied to the selected user or user group.
 Refer to the chapter on User Management for more details on the feature.
-None: User Management does not apply to the default rule.
-User Object: The default rule only applies to the selected user. • [Create New User]: Select this to create a new user.

-User Group: The default rule only applies to the selected User Group.
-[Create New Group]: Select this to create a new user group.
-ALL: The default rule applies to all defined users.
-Create New User or Create New Group item will appear for you to click to create a new one if there is no user profile or group profile existed.
-Syslog - Select to allow User Management to log messages in Syslog.
+None- User Management does not apply to the default no user profile or group profile existed.
+Syslog - Select to allow User Management to log messages in Syslog - Select to allow User Management to log messages in Syslog.
 APP Enforcement Select an APP Enforcement profile for application blocking, or None to disable APP Enforcement for the Default Rule.
 Select [Create New] from the dropdown list to create a new profile.
 Refer to the chapter on APP Enforcement for more details on the feature.
 Syslog - Select to allow APP Enforcement to log messages in Syslog.
 URL Content Filter Select a URL Content Filter profile to be used, or None to disable URL Content Filter for the Default Rule.
 Select [Create New] from the dropdown list to create a new profile.
 Refer to the chapter on URL Content Filter for more details on the feature.
 Syslog - Select to allow URL Content Filter to log messages in Syslog.
 Logging action is configured at the profile level in CSM>>URL Content Filter Profile, Log.
 Web Content Filter Select a Web Content Filter profile to be used, or None to disable Web Content Filter for the Default Rule.
 Select [Create New] from the dropdown list to create a new profile.
 Syslog - Select to allow Web Content Filter to log messages in Syslog.
 Logging action is configured at the profile level in the Web Content Filter Profile Table section in CSM>>Web Content Filter Profile, Log.
 DNS Filter Select the DNS Filter profile to be used, or None to disable DNS Filter for the Default Rule.
 Select [Create New] from the dropdown list to create a new profile.
 Syslog - Select to allow DNS Filter to log messages in Syslog.
 Logging action is configured at the profile level in the DNS Filter Profile Table section in CSM>>DNS Filter Profile, SysLog.
 Advance Setting Click Edit to open the configuration window for Advanced Settings.
 However, it is recommended to use the default settings.

-Firewall >> General Setup Advance Setting Codepage ANSI(1252)-Latin I Session timeout: 60 Minute OK Close Codepage - Sets the codepage used by the URL content filter to match URLs against keywords in profiles.
+Codepage - Sets the codepage used by the URL content filter to match URLs against keywords in profiles.
 Choosing the appropriate codepage can increase the accuracy of the URL Content Filter.
 The default value is ANSI 1252 Latin I. If the setting is None, no decoding of URL will be performed.